Europrop TP400: Development

-In July/August 2003, Airbus signed a contract worth up to USD$830 million with Ratier-Figeac to supply the propellers, which would be 17.5 ft in diameter and have eight composite blades.
+In July/August 2003, Airbus signed a contract worth up to US$830 million with Ratier-Figeac to supply the propellers, which would be 17.5 ft in diameter and have eight composite blades.
 By May 2004, Airbus decided that the A400M design would have a "handed" propeller configuration, meaning that the pair of propellers on each wing would turn in opposite directions known as rotating "down between engines".
 Two different gearboxes are required, one with extra components to reverse the rotation of the propeller.
 This counter-rotating propeller design meant the TP400 engine would have to be certificated for two different gearbox/propeller configurations.
 Airbus awarded Marshall Aerospace a contract in December 2004 to flight test the TP400 engine on a Lockheed C-130K Hercules aircraft, targeting flights in mid-2006 and hoping for a first flight in April of that year.
 Other testbed airframes considered were the Ilyushin Il-76 and what was thought to be the favorite, Airbus's own A340-300 testbed aircraft, because, unlike the C-130, it could reach the A400M maximum cruise speed.
 The TP400 large propeller would still have enough ground clearance with the engine installed on the A340 low-mounted wing.

 A400M showing its counter-rotating propellers on each wing.
 A small difference in the propeller gearboxes is required to make them go in opposite directions, namely the addition of an idler gear in two of them.

 According to the engine master program presented in September 2006, the TP400 was to reach its first engine run by the end of August 2005, followed by the first combined engine and propeller run by the end of that year.
 The TP400 would fly on its own specialized testbed aircraft by the end of 2006, and the engine would be certified with the "handed" propeller by the end of October 2007, 54 months into the engine program.
 The first test flight of the TP400-powered A400M would follow by the end of the next month, and engine certification with the baseline propeller would occur by the end of March 2008.
 Finally, the qualification test would finish by the end of January 2009.